 A stress fracture in fact is a type of fracture.
 Think of it as a hairline crack that may or may not be detected as easily as a complete fracture, or complete breakage of the bone.
 A complete fracture can be detected on X Ray by the naked eye, however a stress fracture may be so slight that it may not be picked up by X Ray film.
 In fact, it may take 10 days or more for the fracture to show on X Ray films, and what you see is actually the bone's reaction to repairing that fracture.
 Sometimes advanced modalities such as an MRI is needed for diagnosis.
-To learn more about stress fractures, read Dr. McNeill's article about the basics of stress fractures.
 Most importantly, if you suspect a fracture or have any discomfort or pain, make an appointment with our doctors at Prairie Path Foot and Ankle Clinic for a thorough exam and treatment plan.

 - Posted on 05/02/2019Why Skipping Could be the New Running

 - Posted on 04/15/2019This tech could protect runners from stress fractures

 - Posted on 04/01/2019This Pre-Run Warmup Could Banish Injuries

 - Posted on 05/15/2019 Lace Your Way to Comfier Runs

 - Posted on 03/19/2019 Running After Baby: What You Need to Know

 - Posted on 02/24/2019 Do You Have Pain On The Outside Of Your Foot?
 It Could Be Peroneal Tendinitis